SansarBisht/Airbnb-data-Analytics-using-Excel/README.md

   * Missing Value Imputation: Applied appropriate methods to fill missing values, such as mode for categorical variables and mean or median for continuous variables.
   * Duplicate Removal: Identified and removed duplicate records to maintain the uniqueness of each entry.
   * Outlier Detection: Used statistical methods to detect and handle outliers that could skew the analysis results.
-- Key Analyses Performed
+- Key Analyses Performed:
   * Correlation Analysis: Explored relationships between different variables to identify potential correlations and dependencies.
 Understanding these relationships helped in uncovering patterns and trends within the data.
   * Descriptive Statistics: Calculated measures such as mean, median, and standard deviation to summarize the central tendency, dispersion, and shape of the dataset.
   * Data Visualization: Created visual representations of the data, including histograms, scatter plots, and box plots, to identify trends and patterns at a glance.
--Findings and Insights
+-Findings and Insights:
   * Pricing Strategies: Identified key factors influencing rental prices, such as location, property type, and guest reviews.
 Found that properties with higher ratings and more amenities tend to charge higher prices.
   * Customer Preferences: Discovered trends in customer preferences, such as popular locations and frequently requested amenities.
 This insight can help hosts tailor their offerings to meet customer demand.
   * Market Trends: Analyzed seasonal patterns in booking rates and prices, providing valuable information for strategic planning.
 - Tools and Technologies Used
   * Excel: Utilized extensively for data manipulation, cleaning, and analysis.
 Excel's powerful functions and features enabled efficient handling and visualization of the data.
-- Future Work
+- Future Work:
   * Advanced Analytics: Plan to implement machine learning models to predict rental prices and booking rates based on historical data.
   * Enhance Data Visualizations: Develop interactive dashboards using tools like Tableau or Power BI to provide stakeholders with real-time insights.
   * Expand Dataset: Incorporate additional data sources, such as local events and tourism statistics, to enrich the analysis and provide a more holistic view of the rental market.